sherrillmix/taxonomizr/README.md

 ## 9913 "Bos taurus"
 ```

-`normalizeTaxa` does its best to figure out the order of taxonomic levels automatically but can some times be left with ambiguous cases.
+`normalizeTaxa` does its best to figure out the order of taxonomic levels automatically but can sometimes be left with ambiguous cases.
 This will result in an error like:

 ```